narjis28/narjis28/README.md

 - Hi, I’m @narjis28
-- 👀 I’m interested in being a web developper
+- 👀 I’m interested in being a software engineer
 - 🌱 I’m currently learning on how to code and websites.

 <!---